Dual-Degree BS/MBA (4+1)

-Electives are available in computer information systems, finance, health care management, international business, management and marketing.
+Electives are available in such areas as business analytics, computer information systems, finance, health care management, international business, marketing, strategy, and supply chain management.

 Interested students must apply for admission to the BS/MBA program during the last semester of the junior year using a special application form available in the School of Business.
 Admission into the combined program is competitive.
 Only students who have earned at least 75 credits with an overall GPA of 3.0 are considered.
 Meeting the minimum criteria for consideration does not guarantee admission.